thrishank/token-scan/README.md

 - Token Price Alerts

-- Token Ticker Support no need the token mint address

 - Bot can be added to groups or used in 1-on-1 chats.

 ## 🧾 Available Commands